 Section 10 — DIRECTOR QUALIFICATIONS, SELECTION, TERM AND REMOVAL

-(b) A Director should have a background in the financial services area and/or expertise in areas such as governance, fraternalism, risk management, investments, accounting, financial literacy or law.
+(b) A Director should have a background in the financial services area and/or expertise in areas such as governance, fraternalism, risk management, investments, accounting, financial literacy, human resources, actuarial, sales, marketing, information technology or law.
 Such individuals should also demonstrate commitment to a Christian fraternal, good communication skills, prudent judgment, self-awareness, integrity, accountability and objectivity.

 (c) All Directors must be at least 18 years of age, and a majority of the Directors must be individuals who are resident in Canada.

-(d) To protect the interests of members, no person employed by the Society (with the exception of the President) or holding a commission contract with the Society or, after the Annual Legislative Meeting of 2016, receiving income from a Society pension or other employee benefit program shall serve as a Director.
+(e) With the exception of the President, to protect the interests of Members, no person employed by the Society or holding a commission contract with the Society or, after the Annual Legislative Meeting of 2016, receiving income from a Society pension or other employee benefit program, shall serve as a Director.

-(e) To protect the interests of members, no person holding a commission contract, an officer position or other position of trust with a competing fraternal benefit society or life insuring institution or other third party as determined by the Board from time to time shall be eligible to serve on the Board of Directors.
+(f) To protect the interests of Members, no person holding a commission contract, an officer position or other position of trust with a competing fraternal benefit society or a competing life insuring institution or other competing third party as determined by the Board from time to time shall be eligible to serve on the Board.

-Removal: A Director may be removed from office for cause by a resolution and a seventy-five percent (75%) vote of the remaining Directors.
+A Director may be removed from office for cause by a resolution and a seventy-five percent (75%) affirmative vote of the remaining Directors.
 For clarity, “cause” includes: